wpmetabox/docs/_docs/rwmb-the-value.md

 ## Returned value

 By default, the function just outputs the HTML content of the field.
-If you set `$echo` to `false`, then it will return return the HTML as a string.
+If you set `$echo` to `false`, then it will return the HTML as a string.

 For simple fields like `text`, `select`, HTML output is just the field value.